UK Inflation Statistics 2026 â CPI 3.3% | Down From 11.1% Peak

 What is UK inflation in 2026?

-UK CPI inflation stands at 2.6% as of February 2026, according to ONS.
+UK CPI inflation stands at 3.3% as of March 2026, according to ONS â up from 3.0% in February.
 This is above the Bank of England's 2% target.
-RPI inflation is higher at 3.4%.
-Inflation has fallen significantly from its peak of 11.1% in October 2022 but services inflation remains sticky above 5%.
+RPI inflation is higher at 4.1%.
+Services inflation is running at 4.5%.
+Inflation peaked at 11.1% in October 2022.

 Why did UK inflation get so high?